-At UCLA, I work with the Community Archives Lab and the BioCritical Studies Lab.
+At UCLA, I work with the Community Archives Lab.
 Previously, I was an archivist at The New School Archives.
 Outside of the academy and the archive, I am involved in abolitionist organizing and make art that deals with the intersection of public history, memory, and liberation.
-Currently, I organize with Critical Resistance and the Stop LAPD Spying Coalition and volunteer with the Prison Library Support Network
+Currently, I organize with the Prison Library Support Network.

 RECENT WORK